Please refer to the EUTR for wood and wood products harvested before June 29, 2023. After June 29, 2023, please refer to the EUDR information below.

 Due diligence

-- Risk assessment: Operators and traders must verify and analyze the information collected during the first step.
+- Risk assessment: Operators must verify and analyze the information collected during the first step.
 The risk assessment establishes whether there is a risk that the products intended for placement on the EU market or export are non-compliant.
-Several criteria must be considered in the risk assessment, including but not limited to the presence of forests and indigenous peoples, substantiated concerns, and prevalence of deforestation or forest degradation in the country of production.
+Several criteria must be considered in the risk assessment, including but not limited to the presence of forests and Indigenous Peoples, substantiated concerns, and prevalence of deforestation or forest degradation in the country of production.
 Operators must document and review the risk assessments at least annually and make them available to the competent authorities upon request.

 - Risk mitigation: If the risk assessment determines that the commodities or covered derivatives potentially have a risk of being associated with the deforestation or degradation, operators must carry out risk mitigation procedures and measures to achieve no or negligible risk.
 Examples of risk mitigation include collecting additional information, conducting independent audits and surveys, and supporting compliance, especially for smallholders through capacity building and investments.